kumahq/kuma/docs/madr/decisions/031-automatic-rechable-services.md

 * It requires implementing `odcds` in `go-control-plane` and changes in Kuma
 * No solution for TCP traffic
 * Not possible in the required timeframe
+* Delay on the first request
+* Unable to make a request to new service when CP is down

 ### Using MeshHTTPRoute / MeshTCPRoute to populate the clusters